nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q**: Do the parameters need to be keyed in in order?

 **A**: No. Our code will detect the indicators in any order as long as they are properly spaced out.
-However, there are still some features that need you to type in the command in the exact order for the program to work properly.
+However, there are still some features that will require you to type in the command in the exact order for the program to work properly.

 [Jump to top](#fluffle-user-guide)